open-sauced/docs/docs/maintainers/growing-your-project.md

 ### How to identify new contributors and team members

 When it comes to planning the growth strategies for your open source project, the people you bring on your team(s) and your project's contributors are key to its success, which is why picking the right people is important.
-When doing this process, consider going to their OpenSauced profiles and checking their [dev card](../docs/features/dev-card.md).
+When doing this process, consider going to their [OpenSauced profile](../docs/contributors/contributors-guide.md#your-profile) and checking their [dev card](../docs/features/dev-card.md).
 While you do this, ask yourself the following questions:

 - How often do they contribute to yours and other open source projects in general?
 - Are they invested in your project's success?